AirRunner/nosql-project/Report/report.md

     99.96% <= 2 milliseconds
     100.00% <= 2 milliseconds
     58892.82 requests per second

+## __here 100000 SET query are performed by 50 parallel users in 1.70 seconds  at a speed of 58892.82 requests/second__

     ====== GET ======
     100000 requests completed in 1.55 seconds